Jonathan Horne: Career

-He won the gold medal in the men's kumite +80 kg event at the 2009 World Games held in Kaohsiung, Taiwan.
+Horne won the gold medal in the men's kumite +80 kg event at the 2009 World Games held in Kaohsiung, Taiwan.

-In 2013, he represented Germany at the World Games held in Cali, Colombia and he won the gold medal in the men's kumite +84 kg event.
+In 2013, Horne represented Germany at the World Games held in Cali, Colombia and he won the gold medal in the men's kumite +84 kg event.
 In 2017, he competed in the men's kumite +84 kg event at the World Games held in Wrocław, Poland.
 He was eliminated in the elimination round.

-He won the silver medal in the men's +84 kg event at the 2015 European Games held in Baku, Azerbaijan.
+Horne won the silver medal in the men's +84 kg event at the 2015 European Games held in Baku, Azerbaijan.
 At the 2019 European Games held in Minsk, Belarus, he won one of the bronze medals in the men's +84 kg event.

-In 2019, he won the gold medal in his event at the European Karate Championships held in Guadalajara, Spain.
+In 2019, Horne won the gold medal in his event at the European Karate Championships held in Guadalajara, Spain.

 In 2021, at the 2020 Summer Olympics while fighting Gogita Arkania in the men's +75 kg event, Horne broke his right arm leaving him unable to continue.